Progressive supranuclear palsy (PSP)

 - problems with coordination (usually on one side of the body).

-PSP Association (PSPA) provides support and information to people living with PSP and CBD, while funding research into treatments.
+PSP Association (PSPA) provides support and information to people living with progressive supranuclear palsy (PSP) and corticobasal degeneration (CBD) while funding research into treatments.